Roman Republic: Second Triumvirate

 This mid-1st-century BC Roman wall painting in Pompeii is probably a depiction of Cleopatra VII as Venus Genetrix, with her son Caesarion as Cupid.
 Its owner Marcus Fabius Rufus most likely ordered its concealment behind a wall in reaction to the execution of Caesarion on orders of Octavian in 30 BC.

 The civil wars that followed destroyed what was left of the Republic.

-After the assassination, Caesar's three most important associates, Mark Antony, Caesar's co-consul, Octavian, Caesar's adopted son and great-nephew, and Lepidus, Caesar's magister equitum, formed an alliance known as the Second Triumvirate.
+After the assassination, Caesar's three most important associates Mark Antony (Caesar's co-consul), Octavian (Caesar's adopted son and great-nephew), and Lepidus (Caesar's magister equitum), formed an alliance known as the Second Triumvirate.
 The conspirators were defeated at the Battle of Philippi in 42.

 Following Philippi, Rome's territories were divided between the triumvirs, but the agreement was fragile.
 Antony detested Octavian and spent most of his time in the East, while Lepidus favoured Antony but felt himself obscured by his colleagues.
 Following the defeat of Sextus Pompeius, a dispute between Lepidus and Octavian regarding the allocation of lands broke out and, in 36 BC, Lepidus was forced into exile in Circeii and stripped of all his offices except that of pontifex maximus.
 His former provinces were awarded to Octavian.

+Scene from the naval battle of Actium.
+Detail of an early 1st-century relief (extensively restored).

 Antony, meanwhile, married Caesar's lover, Cleopatra of Ptolemaic Egypt, intending to use wealthy Egypt as a base to dominate Rome.
 The ambitious Octavian built a power base of patronage and then launched a campaign against Antony.
 Another civil war broke out between Octavian on one hand and Antony and Cleopatra on the other.
-This culminated in the latter's defeat at Actium in 31 BC; Octavian's forces then chased Antony and Cleopatra to Alexandria, where they both committed suicide in 30 BC.
+This culminated in the latter's defeat at Actium in 31 BC.
+Octavian's forces then invaded Egypt and occupied Alexandria, where Antony and Cleopatra both committed suicide in 30 BC.

 Octavian was granted a series of special powers, including sole imperium within the city of Rome, permanent consular powers, and credit for every Roman military victory.
-In 27, he was granted the use of the name "Augustus", from which point he is generally considered the first Roman emperor.
+In 27, the Senate granted him the name "Augustus", from which point he is generally considered the first Roman emperor.